What Solution Architects Should Consider When Choosing a New Content Platform

 Is the content platform agile?
 Can it be customized to different needs and use cases?
 Does it meet the editorial, workflow and usability requirements of the content team?
 Does it fit into your current technological architecture, skill sets, and legacy systems?

-Having a resource guide at hand to check these conditions against is useful in avoiding any potential issues and to ensure a best possible process for you and your team.
-Content platforms are an integral part of any software architecture and thus will play an important role in its success—selecting the right one is therefore paramount.
+Having a resource guide at hand is useful in avoiding any potential issues and to ensure a best possible process for you and your team.
+Content platforms are an integral part of any software architecture and thus will play an important role in its success.
+Selecting the right one is therefore paramount.

-Enonic has over 20 years of experience in the content management industry, and after countless meetings, talks, and interviews with advisors, solution architects, and similar key personnel of any larger digital undertaking, we have gathered their collective wisdom in this guide.
+Enonic has over 20 years of experience in the content management industry.
+After countless meetings, talks, and interviews with advisors, solution architects, and similar key personnel of any larger digital undertaking, we have gathered their collective wisdom in this guide.
 Enjoy!

 How to use this guide

 This guide is designed to assist you at each stage in the process of choosing a new digital platform.
-So, whether you are just starting out or are on the verge of deciding a vendor, this guide can help with pertinent questions and action reminders.
+Whether you are just starting out or are on the verge of deciding a vendor, this guide can help with pertinent questions and reminders.

 We have divided the guide into three main parts that reflect the procurement process: